 When you’ve done your keyword research and your site structure is ready to rock, it’s time to optimize the content on your two highest-value page types:

 - Product pages

-If you’re already using Shopify, you likely know that there are some built-in SEO features you can take advantage of.
+If you’re using Shopify, you likely know that Shopify stores include several SEO features.
 Some are automatic:

 - Your website’s sitemap.xml and robots.txt files are generated.